-I made a visit to the Safari Park on my last trip because it was included in our Go Card, but if you had to choose between the two I would definitely spend my time at the zoo.
+I made a visit to the Safari Park on my last San Diego trip because it was included in my Go Card, but if you had to choose between the two I would spend my time at the zoo.

 The reason I find the zoo more enticing is because it offers a greater variety of animals.
 With that said, the Safari Park offers a completely different animal experience with its many safaris.

 I also applaud them on the fact that the enclosures are much larger for a more comfortable living arrangement and daily roaming for the animals.

 At the Safari Park I hopped on the Africa Tram, which is included with the admission price.
 The downside is the wait time and the fact that the animals are quite far away on the standard tour.

 All of the other safari options are an additional cost to the admission price, but if you are willing to splurge they would be well worth it compared to the Africa Tram.

 For instance, I saw other visitors feeding giraffes on their Caravan Safari, but if you want that experience it’s going to cost you upwards of $100.